 Now that you have your spot all picked out it’s time for the fun!

 Remove anything that doesn’t belong in that space.
 Put any trash and recyclables into bags and get them out.
 Grab a couple of clothes baskets (my decluttering tools of choice!) and put any items inside that need to be put away in other areas of your home.

-Put clutter that you come accross into a donation box.
+Put clutter that you come across into a donation box.
 Once that box is full get it taped up and in your trunk now.
 We want no second thoughts here!

 Step 5.
 Clean things up.